Saturday, November 12, 2022 • 7:30 p.m.

 Learn more: allisonpohl.com

 Mezzo-soprano Sarah Mattox has sung principal roles with Seattle Opera, Cincinnati Opera, Palm Beach Opera, Chicago Opera Theatre, Lyric Opera Cleveland, Amarillo Opera, Eugene Opera, Tacoma Opera and many others.
 Favorite roles include the title characters in Carmen and Cendrillon, Dorabella in Così fan Tutte, Ottavia in L’Incoronazione di Poppea and the Witch in Hansel and Gretel.
-She received special acclaim from The Seattle Times for her debut as Feodor in Seattle Opera’s Boris Godunov: “newcomer Sarah Elouise Mattox … raised eyebrows all over the Opera House with her believable, lifelike acting and her well-schooled voice.”
+She received special acclaim from The Seattle Times for her debut as Feodor in Seattle Opera’s Boris Godunov: “newcomer Sarah Elouise Mattox &0133; raised eyebrows all over the Opera House with her believable, lifelike acting and her well-schooled voice.”
 In Cleveland, the Beacon Journal called her “a rich-toned mezzo-soprano who came to life as Dorabella.”
-Also at home on the concert stage, Ms. Mattox has made several appearances at Benaroya Hall with the Seattle Symphony.
-She has also been a soloist with the Northwest Sinfonietta, Cascade Festival of Music, Seattle Baroque Orchestra, Portland Baroque Orchestra, Helena Symphony, Bainbridge Symphony, Pacific Northwest Ballet, the Walla Walla Symphony, Portland Chamber Orchestra, Eugene Concert Choir and Harmonia.
+On the concert stage, Ms. Mattox has made several appearances at Benaroya Hall with the Seattle Symphony and soloed with Northwest Sinfonietta, Seattle Baroque Orchestra, Portland Baroque Orchestra and Pacific Northwest Ballet.
+This season she returns to Seattle Opera for A Very Drunken Christmas Carol and the world premiere of Sheila Silver’s A Thousand Splendid Suns, to the Helena Symphony for Mozart’s Requiem, and to Benaroya Hall to sing Beethoven’s Ninth with Harmonia.
 As a composer, Ms. Mattox was won awards for her chamber opera Heart Mountain and her song cycle Rumpelstiltskin and the Falcon King.

 Learn more: sarahmattox.com

-Originally from Seattle, tenor Carson Lott has performed with Inland Northwest Opera, Harmonia, the Byrd Ensemble, the Oregon Bach Festival Berwick Chorus, the Musicking Conference, Pacific Artists Collective, a touring group of Boston Camerata members, Cabaletta Productions and Orpheus PDX.
-As a concert soloist, his repertoire includes Dichterliebe (Schumann), Winter Words (Britten), Let Us Garlands Bring (Finzi), Le Jaloux (Clérambault), Mozart’s Requiem, Handel’s Messiah, Collegium Regale (Howells), and several Bach cantatas.
+Originally from Seattle, tenor Carson Lott has performed with Harmonia, the Byrd Ensemble, Inland Northwest Opera, the Oregon Bach Festival Berwick Chorus, the Musicking Conference, Pacific Artists Collective, a touring group of Boston Camerata members, Cabaletta Productions and Orpheus PDX.
+As a concert soloist, his repertoire includes Dichterliebe (Schumann), Winter Words (Britten), Let Us Garlands Bring (Finzi), Le Jaloux (Clérambault), Mozart’s Requiem, Handel’s Messiah, Collegium Regale (Howells) and several Bach cantatas.
 Stage roles include the Rooster in Renard (Stravinsky), Paolino in Il matrimonio segreto (Cimarosa), Monaca Seconda and Voce in La beata Imelde (Perti), King Belshazzar in The Play of Daniel, Pastore I in L’Orfeo (Monteverdi), and Ferdinand in Carmen and the Bull (LaBarge).
-Earlier this year, he premiered the role of Arthur Owen in Free Men, a new operetta by Oregon composer Ashley Hastings.
+He recently premiered the role of Arthur Owen in Free Men, a new operetta by Ashley Hastings.
 Mr. Lott holds music degrees from Seattle University and the University of Oregon, and can be heard singing regularly with the choirs of Epiphany Parish Seattle, where he works as a staff soloist.